-Note: For any of the above forms that require the signature of the Department Chair and/or Graduate Director, submit the form to the Academic Advisor who will obtain the Chair's and/or Director's signature.
+Note: For any of the above forms that require the signature of the Department Chair and/or Director of Graduate Education, submit the form to the Academic Advisor who will obtain the Chair's and/or Director's signature.
 The Chair and/or Director will sign paperwork only after faculty advisors and committee member (where applicable) have signed.